 User experience (UX) designers and employees related to UX are often brought together to participate in workshops.
 By having everyone together and undergoing the same training, they’ll all be on the same page regarding approaches to work and expected outcomes.

 The goal here isn’t to tamp down diverse talents, but instead to find out how those talents can be used both individually and collaboratively in order to meet the company’s overarching goals.
 The best UX teams are multidisciplinary so that the most optimized design can be produced.
-These workshops provide a good opportunity to see where individuals and strengths will complement one another.
+These workshops provide a good opportunity to begin UX research and to see where individuals and strengths will complement one another.

 A lot of people and disciplines come together on a UX team.
 Which means various tools will be used, like Dropbox for file sharing and Slack for communication.

 For many teams, the collaboration tool of choice will solve their most pressing issue, whether that’s communicating and sharing ideas or making changes to a landing page or video that’s about to go public.
 Here are five different examples of the best project management software based on your team’s main needs.

 1. Communication: Slack

 Slack is a messaging tool that’s ideal for remote teams.
 Communicate in real-time, organize projects, set notifications, and make specific threads or info easy to find with hashtags.
 You can communicate with an individual, a group, or everyone at once.

 2. Design: Instapage

 When you’re building a landing page, a lot of people have to see it and approve it before it can go live.
 Instapage integrates collaboration tools right on the landing page so that others can see it, offer feedback, ask questions, and then see changes as they’re made in real time.